Andrew M Cole

 Temporary EHRA/Faculty

-Andrew Cole brings over 14 years of experience in healthcare operations, strategic marketing, and business development to the classroom.
-He currently serves as part-time faculty in the Marketing Department at UNCW’s Cameron School of Business, where he teaches Principles of Marketing and introduced the university’s first Health Care Marketing course.
-His teaching philosophy emphasizes connecting theory to practice, preparing students to navigate the complexities of modern healthcare markets and consumer behavior.
+Andrew Cole brings over 14 years of experience in healthcare operations, strategic marketing, and business development, with a strong focus on improving access to care in rural and underserved communities.
+He currently serves as part‑time faculty in the Marketing Department at the University of North Carolina Wilmington’s Cameron School of Business, where he teaches Principles of Marketing and launched the university’s first Health Care Marketing course.
+Drawing from extensive hands‑on experience in rural healthcare settings, his teaching philosophy emphasizes connecting theory to real‑world practice, equipping students to navigate the operational, access, and consumer challenges that shape modern healthcare markets.

 Education